timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 53-MISCELLANEOUS RIGHTS AND BENEFITS/CHAPTER 53-MISCELLANEOUS RIGHTS AND BENEFITS.md

   * (3) All adjutants, assistant adjutants, and personnel adjutants, including reserve members when not in a duty status.

-  * (4) All other members of the armed forces, including reserve members when not in a duty status, who are designated by regulations of the armed forces or by statute to have those powers.
+  * (4) All other members of the uniformed services, including reserve members when not in a duty status, who are designated by regulations of the uniformed services or by statute to have those powers.

   * (5) For the performance of notarial acts at locations outside the United States, all employees of a military department or the Coast Guard who are designated by regulations of the Secretary concerned or by statute to have those powers for exercise outside the United States.